-68 SEBI Circular No. SEBI/HO/CDMRD/DRMP/CIR/P/2016/77 dated 01 September 2016
+84 SEBI Circular No. SEBI/HO/CDMRD/DRMP/CIR/P/2016/77 dated 01 September 2016

-- iii.
-Transparency is an important regulatory goal and therefore every effort must be made to make the risk management systems fully transparent by disclosing their details to the public. - 8.1.7.
-Margin Provisions for Intra-day crystallized losses 69: In order to mitigate the risk arising out of accumulation of crystallized obligations incurred on account of intra-day squaring off of positions, the stock exchanges shall adopt the following: - i.
+- 9.1.5.
+Additional Ad-hoc Margins: Exchanges have the right to impose additional risk containment measures over and above the risk containment system mandated by SEBI.
+However, the Exchanges should keep the following three factors in mind while taking such action: - i.
+Additional risk management measures (like ad-hoc margins) would normally be required only to deal with circumstances that cannot be anticipated or were not anticipated while designing the risk management system.
+If ad-hoc margins are imposed with any degree of regularity, exchanges should examine whether the circumstances that give rise to such margins can be reasonably anticipated and can therefore be incorporated into the risk management system mandated by SEBI.
+Exchanges are encouraged to analyse these situations and bring the matter to the attention of SEBI for further action. - ii.
+Any additional margins that the exchanges may impose shall be based on objective criteria and shall not discriminate between members on the basis of subjective criteria. - iii.
+Transparency is an important regulatory goal and therefore every effort must be made to make the risk management systems fully transparent by disclosing their details to the public. - 9.1.6.
+Margin Provisions for Intra-day crystallized losses 85: In order to mitigate the risk arising out of accumulation of crystallized obligations incurred on account of intra-day squaring off of positions, the stock exchanges shall adopt the following: - i.
 The intra-day crystallized losses shall be monitored and blocked by Clearing Corporations from the free collateral on a real-time basis only for those transactions which are subject to upfront margining.
 For this purpose, crystallised losses can be offset against crystallised profits at a client level, if any. - ii.
 If crystallised losses exceed the free collateral available with the Clearing Corporation, risk reduction mode shall be followed. - iii.
 Crystallised losses shall be calculated based on weighted average prices of trades executed. - iv.
-Adjustment of intraday crystallised losses shall not be done from exposure free liquid networth of the clearing member. - 8.1.8.
-Margin Collection and Enforcement: All applicable margins shall be deducted by Exchanges from the Liquid Assets of the clearing members on an online, real time basis.
-Margins applicable on client positions have to be compulsorily collected from the clients and reported to the Exchange by the members. - 8.1.9.
-Minimum Liquid net-worth70: Members of Clearing Corporations in commodity derivatives segment shall maintain a minimum Liquid Networth of at least INR 50 Lakhs at all points of time.
+Adjustment of intraday crystallised losses shall not be done from exposure free liquid net-worth of the clearing member.